-Low-temperature steam and formaldehyde (LTSF) sterilizers and ethylene oxide (EO) sterilizers both use toxic gases in the sterilization process.
+1.27 Low-temperature steam and formaldehyde (LTSF) sterilizers and ethylene oxide (EO) sterilizers both use toxic gases in the sterilization process.
 Occupational exposure to formaldehyde and EO is controlled by the Control of Substances Hazardous to Health (COSHH) Regulations (see Part 1).
 Maximum exposure limits are set out in the annual Guidance Note EH40, 'Occupational exposure limits', published by the Health and Safety Executive (HSE) (see References).
-At the time of writing (1999) the limits are as shown in Table 1.
+The limits shown in Table 1 are as at 2001.
 These limits are statutory maxima but should not be regarded as representing a safe working exposure; employers have a legal obligation to ensure that the level of exposure is reduced so far as is reasonably practicable and in any case below the maximum exposure limit.